- + Disclaimer

 Most of the information collected at enrolment is required by us to deliver your course and to prove you are studying with us.
 To do this we will share information about you with our Funding Providers, Validating Bodies, Exam Boards, sub-contracted service providers and with any of our partner institutions that are contracted to deliver your course(s).
 If we are asked by a local authority to confirm that you are studying with us we will only do so if we are legally required, if we know you have given permission, or in order to enable you to receive a benefit (eg. Council Tax Benefit).

-We will retain data that is required by our Funding Providers until 31/12/2030 and we will retain some data indefinitely as a permanent record to show who you are, when you attended the College, what your assessment marks were and what awards you got.
-This will help us to to supply you with a reference or transcript if requested and for archival records.
+We will retain data that is required by our Funding Providers for 6 years after your course ends and we will retain some data indefinitely as a permanent record to show who you are, when you attended the College, what your assessment marks were and what awards you got.
+This will help us to supply you with a reference or transcript if requested and for archival records.
 For information about provision of transcripts please contact firstname.lastname@example.org

 If we collect other data from you in the course of your study you can expect to be informed why we have asked for it, what we will use it for, who we may pass it to and how long we intend to keep it for.
 Please see our Post-enrolment Privacy Notice below.